oddsdk/ts-odd/README.md

 }
 ```

-Alternatively you can use the "confidences" system when you want partial access to a file system.
-At the moment of writing, confidences are only supported through the "Fission auth lobby", which is a Webnative app that uses the auth strategy shown above.
+Alternatively you can use the "capabilities" system when you want partial access to a file system.
+At the moment of writing, capabilities are only supported through the "Fission auth lobby", which is a Webnative app that uses the auth strategy shown above.

 This Fission auth lobby flow works as follows:
 1. You get redirected to the Fission lobby from your app.